Been receiving messages from Google search engine like this?

 Video Tutorials by RankYa That Explains What Index Coverage Report Is All About

 Indexing Issues in Google Search Console Means Indexing Errors for Landing Pages Which In Return Affects Google Rankings

 As you now know that if Google can not index content on your website, then, it won’t be able to show it to its searchers.
 Critically, if the landing page you have is bringing in good amount of organic traffic each day, and, all of a sudden Google is having indexing errors can mean you lose that once enjoyed free organic website traffic.
 Meaning, it is the Index Coverage Errors you must fix first.
 Or least identify why Googlebot had, or is having issues.

 How to Fix Index Coverage issues detected in Google Search Console – WordPress

-Although you can always re-validate issues by pressing on start new validation option, its smart to triple check your previous validation results before you re-validate.
-Keep in mind to allow at least few days before you even begin the validation process as it may take Google some time to see the changes you made on your site.
+If your validation fails, although you can always re-validate issues by pressing on start new validation option, its smart to triple check your previous validation results before you re-validate.
+Its absolutely important to fully resolve errors before the revalidation process.

 How to Fix Submitted URL Not Found 404 Fixing Server Errors 5xx WordPress Crawled – Currently Not Indexed Duplicate page without canonical tag Soft 404 Alternate page with proper canonical tag Blocked by Robots.txt Excluded URL Not Found 404 Page with Redirect Crawl Anomaly Excluded by noindex Tag indexed but not submitted in Sitemap

 Don't let Google's latest Page Experience update derank your business website in search, instead, master Google rankings and website conversions with this Master Class Course by RankYa (Free Lessons Included)Learn how press here